In 2022, tuition for full-time students at Seattle Pacific University was $36,504 a year.

-Seattle Pacific University is a private, religious institution, so it has the same tuition for residents of Washington as it does for residents from other states.
+Seattle Pacific University is a private, religious institution, which means it has the same tuition for students from Washington as it does for students who live in other states.

 Seattle Pacific University has the same tuition for international students as for those from out of state.